 Popular Employer Salaries for Stock Clerk, Retail

-Pay by Experience Level for Stock Clerk, Retail
+What is the Pay by Experience Level for Stock Clerk, Retails?

 An entry-level Stock Clerk, Retail with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $10.20 based on 35 salaries.
 An early career Stock Clerk, Retail with 1-4 years of experience earns an average total compensation of $11.02 based on 144 salaries.
 A mid-career Stock Clerk, Retail with 5-9 years of experience earns an average total compensation of $12.45 based on 38 salaries.
 An experienced Stock Clerk, Retail with 10-19 years of experience earns an average total compensation of $13.11 based on 54 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $14.

 Employees with Stock Clerk, Retail in their job title in Seattle, Washington earn an average of 25.0% more than the national average.
 These job titles also find higher than average salaries in New York, New York (24.8% more) and Atlanta, Georgia (20.6% more).
 The lowest salaries can be found in Houston, Texas (5.0% less), Los Angeles, California (5.0% less) and Las Vegas, Nevada (5.0% less).